 The Lexus IS long had the air of 'under-confident also-ran' about it.
-You certainly couldn't say that of the third generation model.
-Jonathan Crouch checks out the IS 250 variant.
+You certainly couldn't say that of this improved third generation model.
+Jonathan Crouch checks out the IS 200t variant.

 Ten Second Review

-The MK3 Lexus IS aims to have what it takes to beat its BMW 3 Series, Audi A4 and Mercedes C-Class rivals.
-In conventional 2.5-litre V6 petrol IS 250 guise, it can't quite do that - but it's still a desirable thing.
+The improved MK3 Lexus IS aims to have what it takes to beat its BMW 3 Series, Audi A4 and Mercedes C-Class rivals.
+In conventional 2.0-litre turbo petrol IS 200t guise, it can't quite do that - but it's still a desirable thing.

-It would be easy to list what was wrong with the last second generation Lexus IS model.
-Off the top of my head, I'd nominate the underwhelming diesel engine, the lack of space in the back, the off-pace emissions and economy figures and interior styling that lacked any great sense of occasion.
+It would be easy to list what was wrong with previous generation Lexus IS models.
+Off the top of my head, I'd nominate the underwhelming diesel engine of the MK2 version, the lack of space in the back, the off-pace emissions and economy figures and interior styling that lacked any great sense of occasion.
 Yet quality was something the IS had in spades.
 Deeply engineered quality, rather than merely the superficialities of soft-touch plastics and solid door slam sounds.
 It was reliable.
 Well sorted.
 Thorough.
 That's not enough to generate the sort of showroom appeal to level with the likes of Mercedes, Audi and BMW though.
-So when Lexus had a third crack at the IS, it came up with something radically different.
+So when Lexus had a third crack at the IS back in 2013, it came up with something radically different.
 Something more assertive, which didn't need to try and copy its German rivals.
-The latest IS is defiantly Japanese and all the better for it.
-In other words, it's a car that might well have finally come of age.
+This generation IS is defiantly Japanese and all the better for it.
+In other words, it's a car that might well have finally come of age, particularly in this improved guise.
 The efficiency merits of the hybrid IS 300h variant are well documented.
-But how will it fare without these in more affordable but much more conventional 204bhp 2.4-litre V6 petrol IS 250 guise?
+But how will it fare without these in more affordable but much more conventional 245bhp 2.0-litre turbo petrol IS 200t guise?

-Lexus will offer you a pair of engines in this IS and they're both 2.5-litre petrol units, though that's where the similarity ends.
-The more conventional of the two is found in the IS 250 model we're looking at here, powered by a 2.5-litre V6 developing 204bhp and driving the rear wheels via an ordinary mechanical six-speed automatic transmission.
-It's a pleasant enough thing, with decent refinement and crisp acceleration that'll see you to 62mph in 8.1s en route to 140mph - but you'll almost never see one.
-These days you see, few people buy thirsty V6 petrol engines in cars like this - which is why the UK importers aren't offering the 3.5-litre V6 variant you can buy in the States.
-It all means that in the UK at least, the IS 250 feels like a bit of a makeweight in the range.
-Still, you can have a reasonable amount of fun driving it - if you make good use of the standard 'Drive Mode Select' system, a set-up that tweaks engine output, throttle response, gearshift times and even air conditioning functionality through four main settings.
+Lexus will offer you a pair of engines in this IS and the more conventional of the two is found in the IS 200t model we're looking at here, powered by a 2.0-litre turbo developing 245bhp and driving the rear wheels via an eight-speed automatic transmission.
+It's a pleasant enough thing, with decent refinement and crisp acceleration that'll see you to 62mph in 7.0s en route to 143mph - but you'll almost never see one.
+These days you see, few people buy thirsty petrol engines in cars like this - which is why the UK importers aren't offering the 3.5-litre V6 variant you can buy in the States.
+It all means that in the UK at least, the IS 200t feels like a bit of a makeweight in the range.
+Still, you can have a reasonable amount of fun driving it.
+Lexus has made small changes to both the steering and the suspension of this improved model in an attempt to create a more dynamic feel.
+As before, there's a standard 'Drive Mode Select' system, a set-up that tweaks engine output, throttle response, gearshift times and even air conditioning functionality through four main settings.
 There's 'Normal' if you want to leave the software to do its own thing but otherwise, you can select 'Eco' (for efficiency), 'Snow' (for slippery roads) or 'Sport' (for performance motoring that comes with the accompaniment of a red-tinged hue on the instrument panel ahead of you).
 Those likely to want to be selecting 'Sport' on a regular basis are the folk being targeted by a firmer-sprung and more dynamically-inclined F Sport variant.
 Even with ordinary trim though, I'd suggest this to be the best-handling Lexus I've ever experienced.
 Developed at the fearsome Nurburgring Nordschliefe, it tackles the bends really nicely thanks to a bodyshell 10% stiffer than that of the previous model and a redeveloped double wishbone front and multi-link rear suspension design that decreases bodyroll by 25%.

 Design and Build